 One foot in front of the other

-Saranac Lake is a hub for hikers, especially when our autumn colors start to erupt.
+Saranac Lake is a hub for hikers, especially when the leaves and snow start to fall on the trails.
 Hiking is a favorite in the Adirondacks, and Saranac Lake is a beautiful region for beginner and experienced hikers alike.
 Gently meandering paths, trails to lake-side views, and big mountaintop vistas all await anyone who hikes here.

 Try it, we think you'll like it!